Or3stis/apparatus/README.md

 Tcpdump is installed by default on Unix based systems.
 If `tcpdump` is not installed in your system, the tool will display an error message.

 Currently, there are a few issues, depending on the `pcapng` file.
 There might be some duplicate network connections.
 IPs that run more than one services will be rendered as separate devices instead of a single device with multiple applications.
 I am still experimenting with the code and tcpdump filters.
-If you want to know more about how this feature visit the [wiki](https://github.com/Or3stis/apparatus/wiki#generate-graphs-from-pcapng-files-experimental-feature).
+If you want to know more about how this feature works visit the [wiki](https://github.com/Or3stis/apparatus/wiki#generate-graphs-from-pcapng-files-experimental-feature).

 ## To Use